cobbland/cobb.land/_drafts/whos-a-blog-for.md

 Now, I'll admit that I'm new to Blaugust.
 It's possible that I've completely missed the point of the whole thing.

+And I understand how it feels to have a bunch of new folks who don't understand the established culture invade your space.

 I understand a desire for a comment section.
 Engaging with a work in that way, especially when you feel strongly that you have something to add (or correct), can be satisfying.
 I often long to respond when listening to a podcast that touches on topics I have strong feelings about, especially when I either want to vehemently agree with what is being said, but—more often and even more so—when they got something very wrong.

 Who is a blog for?